 Property Description hibernate.search. <indexname>.worker.jndi.</indexname> Defines the JNDI properties to initiate the InitialContext (if needed).
 JNDI is only used by the JMS back end. hibernate.search. <indexname>. worker.jms.connection_factory</indexname> Mandatory for the JMS back end.
-Defines the JNDI name to lookup the JMS connection factory from (/ConnectionFactory by default in JBoss AS) hibernate.search. <indexname>.</indexname> Mandatory for the JMS back end.
-Defines the worker.jms.queue JNDI name to lookup the JMS queue from.
-The queue will be used to post work messages.
+Defines the JNDI name to lookup the JMS connection factory from (/ConnectionFactory by default in JBoss AS) hibernate.search. <indexname>. worker.jms.queue</indexname> Mandatory for the JMS back end.
+Defines the JNDI name to lookup the JMS queue from.
+The queue will be used to post work messages. hibernate.search. <indexname>. worker.jms.login</indexname> Optional for the JMS slaves.
+Use it when your queue requires login credentials to define your login. hibernate.search. <indexname>. worker.jms.login</indexname> Optional for the JMS slaves.
+Use it when your queue requires login credentials to define your password.